-Business registry data is the company name, address, date of incorporation, previous names, and key financial information about a company.
+Business registry data includes the company name and address, date of incorporation, previous names if any, alternate names if any, controlling or parent company if applicable, and key financial information.

 Most business registry data comes from government registries.
-There are also government regulations dictating that companies must publish business and financial information for their shareholders or the public.
+There are also government regulations dictating that companies need to publish business and financial information for their shareholders and/or the public.

-Typical business registry attributes include business ID numbers, contact information, acquisition history, and company data like number of employees and rate of employee turnover.
-Additionally, you can expect to find the type of business operating, whether public or private, is it active and dates of registry and any change in status.
+Typical business registry attributes include business ID numbers, contact information, acquisition history, and company data like the number of employees and rate of employee turnover.
+Additionally, you can expect to find the type of business operating, whether public or private, is it active and dates of the registry, and any change in status.

 You can use this data to find and categorize companies based on industry, financial solvency, and any other criteria relevant to your goals.

 A common use of business registry data is the creation and distribution of company and economic surveys.
-Both the company itself, companies dealing in business registry data management, non-profit organizations, and government bodies create and use these surveys.
+These surveys are created and used by both the company itself, companies dealing in business registry data management, non-profit organizations, and government bodies.

-Business registry data also assists with investment and risk management decisions through collection of above-mentioned data.
+Business registry data also assist with investment and risk management decisions through the collection of the above-mentioned data.
 Additionally, financial crime investigators can more easily track fraud by determining who the real decision-makers of companies may be—as in the case of shareholders with large, controlling shares of companies.

 Most government bodies and inter-governmental agencies collect good quality and up-to-date information about companies.
-From the point of view of the companies themselves, they must update these organizations of any changes in their status (particularly their financial status) to avoid steep punishments from the government.
+From the point of view of the companies themselves, they must update these organizations of any changes in their status (particularly their financial status) to avoid steep punishments such as fines from the government.

-In addition to ensuring the data is up-to-date, you must also ensure that the data is relevant to your goals.
-B2B Marketers need slightly different information than credit lenders or financial crime investigators, for instance.
+In addition to ensuring the data is up-to-date, you must also ensure that the data is relevant to your particular goals.
+B2B Marketers need slightly different information to credit lenders or financial crime investigators, for instance.

 There are also other data types that you can use to enrich the company registry data you have collected.
 For instance, B2B marketers may enrich company registry data with market data or product price prediction models.
 Credit lenders may enrich the registry data with the personal credit rating data of a company’s C-level executives.